TritonDataCenter/nginx/README.md

 * Return the calculated md5 checksums from the streamed request bodies
 * Ensure that the dav module's renames are properly atomic (fsync)
-* Add support for the multipart upload commit functionality

 ## Repository Management